 Liz Bridgen is Principal Lecturer in Public Relations at Sheffield Hallam.
 Her research explores the lived experience of public relations practitioners with particular focus on gender, diversity, and technologies.

-She is the co-editor (with Dejan Verčič) of Experiencing Public Relations: International Voices, to be published by Routledge in October 2017.
+She is the co-editor (with Dejan Verčič) of Experiencing Public Relations: International Voices.

 Liz's work has been published in the Journal of Media Practice and PRism and she has written on practice issues for numerous books and websites including PRStack and Comms2Point0.
 She has delivered refereed papers at various EUPRERA conferences and at the BCN Public Relations conference, Barcelona, and BledCom.